A (The Walking Dead): Plot

 Flashbacks through the episode take place during the groups' time at the prison.
 Over an undetermined period, Hershel helps Rick to recognize that he has taken a violent, callous attitude toward protecting his group, and reminds him of how this has impressed on his son Carl, nor allowed himself to spend time with his infant daughter Judith.
 Rick comes to take Hershel's advice, deciding to put down his gun, take up farming alongside Carl, and enjoy time with the members of his group.

 In the present, Rick, Carl, and Michonne follow signs along the tracks to Terminus.
 They hear cries for help and find a lone survivor surrounded by walkers.
 Rick warns them about conserving their ammunition and determines there is too much to risk in saving the man, and they watch him get killed by the walkers.

 That night, they are ambushed by Joe and his gang of Claimers, whose number also includes the reluctant Daryl.
 Joe had been tracking Rick's group for some time, seeking revenge on Rick for killing one of his own.
 Joe holds Rick at gunpoint, and Daryl (who was unaware it was Rick's group being tracked) tries to convince Joe to not harm his friends.
-Joe refuses Daryl and has two of his men secure him before turning his attention back to Rick.
-Joe says that the Claimers are "reasonable men", but in revenge, he will have Daryl beaten to death, sexually assault Michonne, then Carl, and then kill Rick after he is forced to witness this.
+Joe refuses Daryl and has two of his men begin assaulting him before turning his attention back to Rick.
+Joe says that the Claimers are "reasonable people", but in revenge, he will have Daryl beaten to death, sexually assault Michonne, then Carl, and then kill Rick after he is forced to witness this.
 One Claimer, Dan, prepares to rape Carl.
 Instinctively, Rick headbutts Joe, who fires his gun but misses, but the shot leaves Rick temporarily deaf.
 Joe wrestles and secures Rick, but Rick then bites into Joe's carotid artery and rips out his jugular vein, killing him and shocking the other Claimers.
 Daryl and Michonne use the moment to break free of their captors, killing the rest of the Claimers except Dan.
-Dan pleads for his life, but Rick stabs him with Joe's pocketknife and disembowels him, and then continues to stab him to death repeatedly, as Carl watches.
+Dan pleads for his life, but Rick stabs him with Joe's knife and disembowels him, and then continues to stab him repeatedly to death, as Carl watches.
 Rick makes sure the others are safe, and he and Daryl reconcile, and Daryl explains that he got separated from Beth and is unaware of her fate.